The Siasat Daily

 The Siasat Daily is an Indian newspaper published by the Siasat Press based in the city of Hyderabad, Telangana.
-It operates the Hindi-Urdu and English language digital news website Siasat and is the publisher of the Siasat English Weekly magazine and the Siasat Urdu Daily newspaper whose editions are also available as electronic papers.
+It operates the digital news website Siasat and is the publisher of the Siasat English Weekly magazine and the Siasat Urdu Daily newspaper whose editions are also available as electronic papers.

 The editions of the paper were formerly published by the Intekhab Press.
 The Intekhab Press continues to publish editions of the Siasat Urdu Daily.
 The publication has an advertising partnership with The Hindu, Eenadu and Daily Hindi Milap.
-It also operates the website dedicated to the writings of satirist Mujtaba Hussain, who was a former columnist at The Siasat Daily.
+It also operates the website dedicated to the writings of satirist Mujtaba Hussain, who was a columnist of the paper.

 History

-Following the annexation of Hyderabad by the Republic of India, The Siasat Daily was founded as an Urdu language newspaper by Jigar Saheb and Abid Ali Khan on 15 August 1949.
+Following the annexation of Hyderabad by the Republic of India, The Siasat Daily was founded as an Urdu language newspaper by Abid Ali Khan and Mahboob Husain Jigar on 15 August 1949.
 The founders are described to have been Indian nationalists with the intent of "informing objectively to the population of the state, on local, national and international developments."